 - Start planting out natives around the border first – to create privacy and windbreaks where they are needed,

 - Then plant at the back with trees and bushes over 2m,

 - Next plant in a second row in from the fence with smaller bushes 2 to 1 m high,

-- Lastly in a third row close to the edges and footpaths I’d plant anything less then half a metre and the ground covers.
+- Lastly, in a third row close to the edges and footpaths, I’d plant anything less than half a metre and the ground covers.